 Joe Fawkner is a recognized leader in developing international government affairs, business development, and cross-border investment strategies for multinational companies and alternative asset management firms.

-Joe currently serves as the Chief Strategy Officer of TATE Global which is a leading enterprise software and consultancy company that empowers clients with actionable strategic information and situational awareness.
-In his role, Joe oversees TATE’s business development, client success, and analytics divisions.
+Prior to GovPredict, Joe served as the Chief Strategy Officer of TATE Global, a leading enterprise software and consultancy company that empowers clients with actionable strategic information and situational awareness.
+In his role, Joe oversaw TATE’s business development, client success, and analytics divisions.

 Earlier in his career, Joe was the Director for Congressional Relations at the US-Asia Institute.
 He also worked in China for nearly five years as a sales and marketing professional developing golf courses and logistics centers in Beijing.